lightningWhite/EMFSensingStation/readme.md

 may arise while the EMF sensing station is running.
 This can assist in debugging.

+Note that a cold start of the GPS (when it first starts up) may require several minutes before valid GPS coordinates are obtained.

 ## Data Logging

 As the EMF station runs, it will log readings from the EMF sensor and GPS